MMGM for DECEMBER 18, 2023

 *Please note: these posts are not a reflection of my own opinions on the books featured.
 Each blogger is responsible for their own MMGM content and I do not pre-screen reviews ahead of time, nor do I control what books they choose.
 I simply assemble the list based on the links that are emailed to me.

-At ALWAYS in the MIDDLE I have a review of MISGUIDED by David Meyer.
+At ALWAYS in the MIDDLE I have a review of FINNEY AND THE SECRET TUNNEL.

 Karen Yingling at Mrs. Yingling Reads always has a fantastic MMGM book to share.
-Be sure to check it out along with last Friday’s review of NUGLY.
+Be sure to check it out along with last Friday’s review of YOU OWE ME ONE, UNIVERSE

 ———————————————————————